Dave Grohl: Musical projects and contributions

 Grohl, a fan of theatrical Swedish metal band Ghost, produced their EP If You Have Ghost.
 He was also featured in a number of songs on the EP.
 Grohl played rhythm guitar for the song "If You Have Ghosts" (a cover of a Roky Erickson song), and drums on "I'm a Marionette" (an ABBA cover) as well as "Waiting for the Night" (a Depeche Mode cover).
 According to a member of Ghost, Grohl has appeared live in concert with the band wearing the same identity concealing outfit that the rest of the band usually wears.

 In September, the all-star covers album by the Alice Cooper-led Hollywood Vampires supergroup was released and features Grohl playing drums on the medley "One/Jump Into the Fire".

 On August 10, 2018, Grohl released "Play", a solo recording lasting over 22 minutes.
 A mini documentary accompanied it.
+That same year, Grohl invited ten-year-old Collier Cash Rule on stage at a Foo Fighters concert in Kansas City, Missouri and gave him his guitar.
+Rule played several Metallica songs and Grohl sang one verse and the chorus to "Enter Sandman".